rdeusser/go-foreman/README.md

 # go-foreman
-Go library for accessing the Foreman API.
-This Foreman https://en.wikipedia.org/wiki/Foreman_(software).
+Go library for accessing the Foreman API: https://en.wikipedia.org/wiki/Foreman_(software).

 The general design and implementation (and code as well) of this comes from the [go-github](https://github.com/google/go-github) library from Google.